 Overall, we expect Eden to be safe, as far as not permanently losing your funds (assuming you have your 12 words).
 However, there may be issues that will require you to perform advanced tasks like exporting private keys to other wallets, etc. to regain control of your funds.
 If you're not comfortable with that, we encourage you to just use the stable, well-tested, vanilla Exodus.
 If this just sounds like fun and adventure, and you're up to the challenge, then Welcome to Eden!

 We encourage Eden users to join the Eden channel in our public Slack.
 If you're not in our slack, here's the link: http://exodus-invite.herokuapp.com/ There, you can report bugs to us so they can be fixed, find workarounds for existing bugs, get help from other Eden users, and maybe provide a little help to other Eden users yourself.
-Hope to see you in Slack!
+Hope to see you at Slack!